lit/lit-element/README.md

         ```npm i @polymer/lit-element```

+    1. Install the webcomponents polyfill.
+If you're developing a reusable package, this should be a dev dependency.

+        ```npm i @webcomponentsjs/webcomponents```

     1. Create an element by extending LitElement and calling `customElements.define` with your class (see the examples below).

     1. Install the Polymer CLI: